Claude Code and Codex proved coding agents can work. Both run on Python or TypeScript — the default stack for AI tooling.

 let isAuth: Bool? = await context.getTyped(.isAuthenticated)

-On-device inference with Apple Silicon
+On-device inference on Apple Silicon

 // Uses Apple Neural Engine via Foundation Models when available